Next-Latent Prediction Transformers Learn Compact World Models: Experiments

-Next, we compare the language modeling capabilities of the models on TinyStories \citep{eldan2023tinystories}, a dataset consisting of synthetic short stories.
-TinyStories aims to represent key challenges in text generation while keeping training tractable for small to medium scale models.
-After pretraining the transformer methods on the dataset, we train linear probes on the hidden representations of the frozen transformers to predict future tokens.
-This allows us to assess whether the models’ representations capture belief-state–like abstractions that encode information predictive of future tokens, or just local token correlations.
+Next, we compare the models on TinyStories \citep{eldan2023tinystories}, a dataset consisting of synthetic short stories.
+Storytelling is inherently a long-horizon planning problem; a coherent narrative requires maintaining persistent entities, tracking causal relationships, resolving conflicts and delayed resolutions, and satisfying narrative constraints across many timesteps.
+Generating such sequences therefore depends not only on next-token prediction, but on belief-state--like abstractions that encode information predictive of future story trajectories.

 \paragraph{Setup.} Following \citet{hu2025the}, we tokenize the dataset of 2.7 million stories into a vocabulary of 1,000 tokens and construct training sequences of length 256.
 All models are trained for 100k steps, which is sufficient for convergence.
 We include comparisons of transformers trained using MTP, JTP, and NextLat with multi-step prediction horizons $d \in \{1, 8\}$.
 After training, we freeze the model parameters and train 20 independent linear probes, one per token offset, to predict tokens at offsets $1,\dots,20$ steps ahead from the hidden states of the frozen models using the same dataset.
+This allows us to assess whether the models’ representations encode information predictive of future tokens, or just local token correlations.